 So now, we are going to explain the workflow of a project.
 We want to build an email classification project.

 The first thing to do is to retrieve data: inputs and answers.
-On this project, it is easy.
-We already had emails and answers because in production we have humans who classify the emails manually.
-We already have the data and the answers, that's perfect for building up our first dataset.
+On this project, it was easy.
+We already had emails and answers because in production we have humans who have been classifying the emails manually for several years already.
+We already have the data and the answers, that's perfect to build up our first dataset.

 Slide14 and 15 and 16 : workflow

-Then with this data we will be able to Iterate to create an AI and build an API that we can put into production.
+Then, with this data, we will be able to iterate to create an AI and build an API that we can put into production.
 After that, our application in production can be consumed by client applications.

 Slide 17 : workflow feedback loop